 - StarBurn can process audio streams on-the-fly.
 This means it can burn an audio CD from MP3/WMA files without de-compressing them and storing an intermediate copy on your hard disk.
 This is much faster than doing everything in two steps: first decoding and then actual burning;

-- UDF (Universal Disc Format) file system support (UDF 1.02, 1.50 and 2.01) means that from now on files larger than 2 GB and with names up to 2048 characters long can be stored on optical media.
+- UDF (Universal Disc Format) file system support (UDF 1.x, 1.50, 2.01, 2.5, 2.6) means that from now on files larger than 2 GB and with names up to 2048 characters long can be stored on optical media.
 You don't need to use any additional tools to split huge files or rename long file names before burning them;

 - StarBurn supports ISO9660 file system, including Joliet Unicode extensions, which is the most compatible file system that can be read almost by any machine;

 - Track-At-Once (TAO) and Disc-At-Once (DAO) (RAW) recording modes support.
 In TAO everything is handled by the drive itself, application just passes 2048 bytes/sector streams (data) or 2352 bytes/sector streams (audio).
 With DAO, an application creates a raw virtual CD image and writes with 2448 (DAO96) or 2368 (DAO16) bytes/sector streams.
 TAO is the most compatible mode which is preferred for data (the only mode to create multisession CDs) and DAO allows you to create gapless audio CD, add CD-Text and CD+G information and some additional features;